-9. The general principles and procedures for measuring tool use and calibration in fisheries investigations:

-a) Documentation and records

-- 10. Authorised inspectors should: - document the taking of measurements using a recording device, including photographs and videos. - take measurements with witnesses' present (Authorised inspectors, master, crew, boarding party) and prioritise that witnesses from the fishing vessel are present. - ideally work in pairs. - record any measurements taken in the HSBI report. - 11.
-The master of the vessel must be provided with an interim copy of the report which includes details of any tissue sampling.
-The master must also be given to opportunity to include any objection or comment to be included in the final report.

-b) Certification guidelines and details of the measuring tools
+- 8. The general principles and procedures for measuring tool use and calibration in fisheries investigations: - a) Documentation and records - 9.
+Authorised inspectors should: - document the taking of measurements using a recording device, including photographs and videos. - take measurements with witnesses' present (Authorised inspectors, master, crew, boarding party) and prioritise that witnesses from the fishing vessel are present. - ideally work in pairs. - record any measurements taken in the HSBI report. - 10.
+The master of the vessel must be provided with an interim copy of the report which includes details of any measurement taken.
+The master must also be given to opportunity to include any objection or comment to be included in the final report. - b) Certification guidelines and details of the measuring tools - 11.
+Measuring tools should be certified by an independent nationally accredited body at the point of manufacturing in accordance with ISO or international recognised standards.

-- 12. Measuring tools should be certified by an independent nationally accredited body at the point of manufacturing in accordance with ISO or international recognised standards. - 13.
-Certification details should be available and provided to the flag CCM upon request, and on reasonable grounds such as to support flag state investigation.
-Certification details could include: - type of measuring tool c) Guidelines for calibration of measuring tools
+- 12. Certification details should be available and provided to the flag CCM upon request, and on reasonable grounds such as to support flag state investigation.
+Certification details could include:

+- type of measuring tool

 - technical data sheet

 - certified calibration certificates

 - independently verified by a national body

 - manufacturing information on ISO or international standards

-- EC Class2 (I, II, III)
+- EC Class (I, II, III)